-Monica served on the SkyTruth board from January 2018 until October 2021 and is currently serving as Assistant Secretary for Oceans and International Environmental and Scientific Affairs.
+Monica served on the SkyTruth board from January 2018 until October 2021, when she left to serve as Assistant Secretary for Oceans and International Environmental and Scientific Affairs.
+In 2023, she was named President and CEO of the Wildlife Conservation Society.
 She is also an Adjunct Professor in the School of Foreign Service at Georgetown University and recently served as the Deputy Director of the Environment Program and a Senior Fellow at the Walton Family Foundation.
 Prior to joining the Walton Family Foundation, Monica was the Senior Director of Ocean Policy at the National Geographic Society.
 From 2012-2013, Monica served as Special Assistant to the Secretary of Defense.
 Previously, she served as the Principal Deputy Undersecretary of Commerce for Oceans and Atmosphere at the National Oceanic and Atmospheric Administration, where she led efforts on Arctic conservation, and restoration of the Gulf of Mexico after the Deepwater Horizon oil spill.

 Monica has worked for nearly thirty years at the intersection of law and policy in Washington, D.C.
 She attended Georgetown University on an Army R.O.T.C. scholarship, and began her legal career on active duty in the Honor’s Program of the Army General Counsel’s office.
 For her service in the Army, Monica was awarded an Army Commendation Medal in 1989, and a Meritorious Service Medal in 1990.
 In 2013, Secretary of Defense Leon Panetta awarded her the Department of Defense Distinguished Public Service Medal.
 She founded the online publication Our Daily Planet and is the former editor.